front-commerce/developers.front-commerce.com/docs/create-a-business-component.md

 // ...
 ```

-With that, you should see the map appears in your homepage.
+With that, you should see the map appear in your homepage.

 ### Extracting our new component